 - Compulsion of law (e.g. subpoenas, warrants)

 - Circumstances where there is actual or threatened risk to life or health.
-This typically relates to people in danger of imminent self-harm or of harming others.
+This typically relates to adults and children in danger of imminent self-harm or of harming others.